 Houston DWI Penalties

 Statistics show that the number of convictions for first-time offenders of DUI laws is fairly high but a sentence of probation usually accompanies it.
 One reason for this may be the results of a study done by the U.S. Justice Department.
 Their findings revealed that convicted drunk drivers are much more likely to seek out support programs to address their drinking and driving issues if they receive a probationary sentence versus incarceration.
-For details specific to your case or situation it is advisable to speak with a Houston DWI attorney for a more comprehensive explanation.
+For details specific to your case or situation it is advisable to speak with a Houston DWI attorney at the Law Offices of David A. Breston to help with legal representation and for a more comprehensive explanation.

 In other words the defendant may be required to pay hefty fines but be given probation.
 Probation is a sentence that allows for the convicted person to remain free of incarceration as long as they follow rules and regulations stipulated by the court.
 Probation is offered in lieu of jail time at the discretion of the judge but should a person disregard the probationary requirements they can be taken into custody and confined for a period of time.

 While probation is the most sought after sentence by defense lawyers and their clients (short of an acquittal of all charges) because it is the least restrictive the courts also benefit from this choice as well.
 The cost of housing an individual in county facilities is becoming prohibitive and the court system is looking for less costly alternatives to punishing persons who are not considered (in general) to be a threat to society.

 Probation is still a form of punishment, however; it’s just punishment that one serves outside a prison cell.
 It is meant to be rehabilitative but not in the same way as incarceration.
 Persons who receive probation may be required to attend alcohol education classes or Alcohol Anonymous meetings.
 Be guaranteed that you will be asked to pay fines and fees and your driving privileges may be suspended or revoked for a period of time.